Skip to main content

 Cursor + Dreamlit

-• Cursor developers who want email without the infrastructure headache
+• Cursor developers who want email without the infrastructure detour

-• Anyone with a Postgres database (Supabase, Neon, Railway, Render, RDS, or self-hosted)
+• Anyone with a Postgres database (Supabase, Neon, Railway, RDS, or self-hosted)

-You could.
-Ask Cursor to send a welcome email when someone signs up.
-It’ll wire up an email provider and write the integration code.
+You could ask Cursor to wire up an email provider and write the integration.
+It’ll generate working code.
 But then:

 1. How do you preview that email with real user data before it goes out?